 If you’re reading this far, give yourself your first list tick!
 You’ve already started a little planning and research on how to take care of your pet during travel.

 The next step is to make sure your pet absolutely needs to travel with you and is well enough to do so.
 Sometimes we want and benefit from their company during travel.
 However, being away from their usual environment can place a lot of stress on a pet.
-Animals that are very young, old or sick do not travel well – especially at altitude.
+Animals that are very young, old, or sick do not travel well – especially at altitude.
 Get your pet checked by a vet to make sure they’re up to the journey.
+You might also want to consider getting pet insurance (find out more here) so that you’re well prepared to travel with your pet.

 Photo by Jennifer Regnier on Unsplash